Overview

 Why we get hiccups

-There's often no obvious reason why you can get hiccups, but some people find certain things trigger their hiccups, such as:
+There's often no obvious reason why you get hiccups, but some people find certain things trigger their hiccups, such as:

 - stress